ayanaj/test_e-commerce/README.md

 or there is a function in the LoginController named createUserTest that allows you to create a user in the database.

+the Hostapi variable that i used in the  service "ListService" is defined in the yaml files "twig.yml under global" and "service.yml under parameters" it contains the host .